 Black Coffee’s installation-like shows are always integral to the mood of the garments and sites have been selected at unusual venues like the Great Synagogue on Wolmarans Street, the Johannesburg Art Gallery and the steps of Constitution Hill.

-Black Coffee has shown at South Africa, New York, Berlin, Cape Town and San Francisco Fashion Weeks.
-The label has been nominated five times for the SA Fashion Awards and has won twice (in 2001 and 2007).
-In 2009 they won the Mercedes Benz Art Award with an installation that is now a permanent part of the Daimler-Chrysler art collection.
-In 2010 they won Best Designer in a new awards ceremony hosted by African Fashion International.
+Jacques is one of the pioneers of fashion in South Africa, heralding fashion as a standalone industry at a time when it was restricted to occasion-specific garments.
+He was one of the initial unknown brands that collaborated in South African Fashion Week in 1999 that originated fashion as an art form in this country.
+The label soon gained attention and Black Coffee has shown at South African, Cape Town, San Francisco, Berlin and New York Fashion Weeks.
+It has been nominated five times for the SA Fashion Awards and has won twice (in 2001 and 2007).
+In 2009 it won the Mercedes Benz Art Award with an installation that was shown at the renowned Daimler contemporary gallery in Berlin.
+In 2010 it won Best Designer in a new awards ceremony hosted by African Fashion International.

 Everyonecanbeadesigner by Black Coffee is the label’s diffusion brand.
 Launched in 2007, Black Coffee created a totally new clothing solution: one garment that transforms into as many as five variations, each with its own look and style.
 This is an entire range which can fit in one suitcase - a ‘capsule range’ ideal for the demands of a modern lifestyle and a must have for travel.